huggingface/blog/falcon.md

 ## Conclusion

 Falcon is an exciting new large language model which can be used for commercial applications.
-In this blog post we showed it's capabilities, how to run it in your own environment and how easy to fine-tune on custom data within in the Hugging Face ecosystem.
+In this blog post we showed its capabilities, how to run it in your own environment and how easy to fine-tune on custom data within in the Hugging Face ecosystem.
 We are excited to see what the community will build with it!